Ragnar Klavan: Liverpool

 On 20 July 2016, Klavan signed a three-year contract with Premier League club Liverpool for a reported fee of £4.2 million (€5 million).
 The transfer fee of €5 million made him the most expensive Estonian footballer ever.
 The club confirmed that he would wear the number 17 shirt.

 Klavan made his debut in the Premier League on 14 August 2016, in a 4–3 victory over Arsenal at Emirates Stadium.
 He scored his first goal for Liverpool on 20 September 2016, in a 3–0 away victory over Derby County in the third round of the EFL Cup.
 On 19 December 2016, Klavan was named man of the match for his performance in Liverpool's 1–0 victory in the derby match against Everton at Goodison Park.

 On 1 January 2018, Klavan became the first-ever Estonian player to score in the Premier League when he scored the winning goal in the fourth minute of injury time in a 2–1 away win against Burnley.
 He made eight appearances in the 2017–18 UEFA Champions League and was an unused substitute in Liverpool's 3–1 loss to Real Madrid in the final of the tournament.

 Cagliari

 On 17 August 2018, Klavan signed a two-year contract with Italian club Cagliari for a fee of £2 million.
 He made his debut in the Serie A on 26 August, in a 2–2 home draw against Sassuolo.
+Klavan made a total of 61 appearances in Serie A over the span of three seasons.